Siya016/Osdag-Screening-task/README.md

 Run main.py:

 python main.py
-Select a .tex file (example provided).
+Select a .tex file from output

 A new `.tex` file is generated via `generate_pdf.py` User can compile the output `.tex` using Overleaf or MiKTeX  to produce a clean, customized PDF